 In this article, we take a look at five of the most common health myths and examine the evidence behind them.

 1. 'Drink eight glasses of water per day'

-The Centers for Disease Control and Prevention (CDC) are unambiguous in this matter, stating that "drinking enough water every day is good for overall health."
+The Centers for Disease Control and Prevention (CDC) are unambiguous in this matter,

 The question is, how much water is "enough?"
 The CDC note that there are no guidelines on how much water we should be drinking daily.

 But, they do link to the National Academies of Sciences, Engineering and Medicine, who say that women require 2.7 liters and men require 3.7 liters of "total water" per day.

 The total water point is crucial; this refers to not how many liters of water you should drink from the faucet, but about what your rough intake of water from different drinks and foods combined should be.